CordXApp/node-sdk/packages/snowflake/README.md

 # CordXSnowflake
-CordXSnowflake is a simple yet customizable module for generating and decomposing unique ID strings, similar to Twitter's Snowflake IDs.
+CordXSnowflake is a simple yet customizable module for generating and decomposing unique ID strings, similar to Twitter and Discord's Snowflake IDs.
 Snowflake IDs are a way of generating unique, sortable identifiers distributedly, as they contain a timestamp component and machine identifier.

 ## Table of Contents